SoftwareAG/API-Gateway-CICD-CLI/README.md

   --help               				                            Display help for commands and options --version                                                                 Output the version number

-Options:
+Options for `export` and `import` commands:
-  -d, --downloadDir <dir>   Set download directory for GET response -n, --filename <name>     Name to save GET response with --no-force                By default, duplicates are overwritten.
+  -d, --downloadDir <dir>  Set download directory for GET response (default: "C:\\Users\\nlas\\Desktop\\Workspace\\API-Gateway-CICD-CLI")
+  --no-force               By default, duplicates are overwritten.
 But if --no-force is specifed, a new file will be created.
+  -n, --filename <name>    Name to save GET response with (default: "getResponse") -h, --help               display help for command

+Options for `copy` command:
+  --no-force  By default, duplicates are overwritten.
+But if --no-force is specifed, a new file will be created.
+  -h, --help  display help for command
 ```

 ## Examples